Quixoty/quixoty-test4.github.io/_pages/precedent gallery info.md

 * has been taken by yourself relatively recently
 * does not include any identifiable people in it

-Make sure to send your photos through to **landscapedesigntips@outlook.com** along with your first (and/or last) name should you want to be credited.
+Make sure to send your photos to **landscapedesigntips@outlook.com** along with your first (and/or last) name should you want to be credited.
 If you can, please include a short description of why you consider the photo to be a good or bad precedent.

 Please note - as of yet there are no actual prizes for entering this competition, besides the glory of winning.